CarinaLR/application_assignment/readme.md

 # Assignment

-## Objectives

-By the end of this project you will:

-- clone a Github project.
+## How to use the app!

-- install a npm package.
+- run npm install.
-- debug a piece of code.
+- run npm start and in the browser go to localhost:3000.
+- enjoy the quotes.

 ## Introduction

 Our intern Dan is working on this killer Movie Quotes App that returns a random movie quote.
 Right now all it does is render a blank screen in the web browser.
 Fork the repository found here and help Dan fix it.

 ## Specifications